On this page:

 |

-Your organisation becomes a ‘legal person’ (that is, a legal entity that stays the same even if its members change).
+Your organisation becomes a ‘legal person’ (a legal entity that stays the same even if its members change).
 It can do the following things in its own name:

 - accept gifts or bequests